a-gene/Testing/README.md

 Testing
 =======

 This is testing git.
-I made a succesful push.
+I made a succesful push. ssh working nicely with git.